The Board’s Report relating to “The Norwegian Code of Practice for Corporate Governance”

-In 2019, KONGSBERG continued its work on systematic development and follow-up of important areas for compliance with regulations, rules and internal guidelines.
+In 2020, KONGSBERG continued its work on systematic development and follow-up of important areas for compliance with regulations, rules and internal guidelines.
 The Group has focus on the anti-corruption programme, where employee training, cooperation with business partners on anti-corruption measures as well as training and review of market representatives have been the key elements.
-We also have a particular focus on export control and sanctions.
-The Group has compliance functions at both a corporate level and in the business areas.
+We also have a particular focus on export control and sanctions, along with robust processes to ensure compliance with Data Privacy regulations.
+The Group has compliance functions at both a corporate level and in the business areas who are working closely.
+Furthermore, it is established is internal control function at the corporate level to strengthen the work of follow-up and monitoring of third parties.
 In the same way as the financial reporting, the internal control was established in accordance with a decentralised management model.
 The KONGSBERG compliance programme is coordinated and monitored from a corporate level.

 Routines have been established for notification and follow-up on any alleged misconduct.
+The guidelines were updated in 2020 to ensure compliance with the new rules of the Working Environment Act (Norway).
 The Group has a whistleblower system with a web-based notification channel available to all employees globally, providing the opportunity for external notifications and anonymity for whistleblowers.

 The Group has an Ethics Committee whose purpose is to promote high ethical standards and good behaviour, and to ensure that KONGSBERG maintains a good reputation.